|

 It turns out that genetic material varies much less across

-species than phenotypic—observable—differences would suggest.
+species than observable phenotypic differences would suggest.
 DNA is highly

-conserved.
-The discovery early in this century that DNA differs relatively
+conserved across species.
+The discovery early in the twenty-first century that DNA differs relatively

 Evolution (Scientific American, May 2008) researchers Sean B. Carroll,